open-cloud/open-cloud.github.io.old/2_developer.md

-3. Create a javascript file that contains the code that will execute the client side of the view o fetch dynamic data from xoslib o commit modified data back to xoslib
+3. Create a javascript file that contains the code that will execute the client side of the view
+  * fetch dynamic data from xoslib
+  * commit modified data back to xoslib

 4. (optional) extend the XOS api with new objects